Meet the Leaders of Masjid AL-Taqwa

-Gregory Abdullah Mitchell, a licensed attorney in the State of Illinois, is chairperson for Leadership Development Institute and a board member of Masjid Al-Taqwa of Chicago, Illinois.
-Having served on the board of, and provided legal assistance to, many Muslim organizations over the past 25 years, Brother Mitchell brings a wealth of knowledge and experience concerning not for profit organizations to CIOGC
+Gregory Abdullah Mitchell, a licensed attorney in the State of Illinois, is the chairperson for the Leadership Development Institute and a board member of Masjid Al-Taqwa of Chicago, Illinois.
+Having served on the board of, and provided legal assistance to, many Muslim organizations over the past 25 years, Brother Mitchell brings a wealth of knowledge and experience concerning not-for-profit organizations to his current Masjid.

 Dr. Mikal Ramadan (Board Member)